github/opensource.guide/_articles/how-to-contribute.md

 * Report an error you can't solve yourself
 * Discuss a high-level topic or idea (for example, community, vision or policies)
-* Propose a new feature or other project idea
+* Propose a new feature or other project ideas

 Tips for communicating on issues: